-To meet residence requirements you must be an Australian resident and in Australia on the day that you lodge your claim.
+- an Australian resident on the day you lodge your claim, and

 You also need to have been an Australian resident for a continuous period of at least 10 years, or for a number of periods that total more than ten years, with one of the periods being at least five years, unless you:

 - are a refugee or former refugee, or

 - were getting Partner Allowance, Widow Allowance or Widow B Pension immediately before turning Age Pension age, or

 - are a woman whose partner died while you were both Australian residents, and you have been an Australian resident for two years immediately before claiming Age Pension

 If you have lived or worked in a country with which Australia has an international social security agreement, it may help you meet these residence requirements.

 Depending on your circumstances, you may be entitled to other payments and services such as: